AgnostiqHQ/covalent-slurm-plugin/README.md

 pip install covalent-slurm-plugin
 ```

-On the remote system, the Python environment you plan to use must be the same as the one you use to dispatch the calculations.
-Additionally, the remote system's Python environment must have the base [covalent package](https://github.com/AgnostiqHQ/covalent) installed (e.g. `pip install covalent`) in addition to [cloudpickle](https://github.com/cloudpipe/cloudpickle), which will automatically be installed with the former.
+On the remote system, the Python version in the environment you plan to use must match that used when dispatching the calculations.
+Additionally, the remote system's Python environment must have the base [covalent package](https://github.com/AgnostiqHQ/covalent) installed (e.g. `pip install covalent`) in addition to [cloudpickle](https://github.com/cloudpipe/cloudpickle), the latter of which will automatically be installed with covalent.

 ## Usage
 The following shows an example of a Covalent [configuration](https://covalent.readthedocs.io/en/latest/how_to/config/customization.html) that is modified to support Slurm: